 80-90 percent of the world’s poor earn their livelihoods from agriculture, which is why we focus on improving the dynamics of these markets.

 Services: value chain assessment, direct advisory to businesses.

-Regional, national and local governments in frontier markets face new challenges and opportunities as technology empowers individuals to access new financial tools such as payments, loans, savings and insurance solutions delivered and managed digitally.
+Regional, national and local governments in frontier markets are opening to new opportunities as technology empowers individuals to access finance.

-Services: Mapping country payment networks, creating priority action plans for adopting new technologies, assessing cost savings due to e-shift.
+Services: Mapping country payment networks, creating priority action plans.

-- Advising on national financial inclusion strategies.
-Advising central banks on financial inclusion strategies, financial education programs, consumer protection, payments monitoring and other issues.
-Services: facilitating donor and government dialogue and workshops, conceiving savings, loan and insurance products for the under-served, drafting national policies, creating action plans for regulatory issues reform.
+- National digital inclusion strategies.
+Advising central banks on financial inclusion strategies, financial education programs, consumer protection, monitoring, regulatory reform and other issues.
+Facilitating donor and government dialogue and workshops.

 - Shifting cash to e-payments.
-Many benefits are recognized (such as cost, transparency when payments go digital including: government to person bulk social welfare payments, and health worker and government salaries.
+Lower cost and transparency when payments go digital such as bulk social welfare payments and health worker and government salaries.